 The boy swallowed and wiped at his newly wet and slick top of his head and then at his nose.
 “The men left me,” the boy insisted.

-John Paul Jaramillo was born and raised in Southern Colorado.
-His stories and essays have appeared in numerous publications, including the Acentos Review, Palabra, A Magazine of Chicano and Latino Literary Art and Duende—most recently in Somos en Escrito.
+John Paul Jaramillo‘s stories have appeared in numerous publications, including the Acentos Review, Palabra, A Magazine of Chicano and Latino Literary Art and Somos en Escrito.
 In 2013 his collection The House of Order was named an International Latino Book Award Finalist and the novel in stories Little Mocos is forthcoming from Twelve Winters Press.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.